 - 6.1 Trustees and Local Governing Committees should ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The Trust fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 MDSA fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times. - 6.3 MDSA will:

-6.3 The Trust will:

-- Ensure Local Governing Committees nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues. - Ensure an annual report is made to the Full Local Governing Committee, and copied to the Education Safeguarding Team.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff. - It will be published on the Trust and school websites. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.
+- Ensure Local Governing Committees nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection and safeguarding issues. - Ensure that all Governors and Trustees receive appropriate governor safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+This training will be regularly updated. - Ensure Governors and Trustees are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty and the local multiagency safeguarding arrangements. - Ensure an annual report (Annual Safeguarding Monitoring Report for Governors) is made to the Full Local Governing Committee, and copied to the Education Safeguarding Team.
+Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff. - It will be published on the Trust and MDSA websites. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems and ensure the effectiveness is regularly reviewed. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.